 Yes there’s the sun, the quiet time, the discoveries, the fruit of my labor.
 But there’s also this — this reminder that we are all part of a circle of death and life.
 We can not escape death.
 It is part of every bite of food we eat, whether we are vegans or not.

 Are you eager to have your own metaphysical thoughts about the meaning of life, the universe, and everything?

 You could do as I’ve done and start a garden.
 It’s never too late.
-I’ve even got listings on my Resources page for gardening supplies, seeds, and more to help make your transition easier.
+I’ve even got listings on my Shopping Guide page for gardening supplies, seeds, and more to help make your transition easier.